Philip-G Simard International Studies, Glendon @ York University

 - the duration of the internship should be of at least 240 working hours;

-- the internees must keep a succinct diary of accomplished tasks, together with personal reflections on the experience and knowledge acquired during the period of the internship.
-A brief interim report (3 or 4 pages) must be submitted to the Department halfway through the internship experience, while a copy of the complete diary will be annexed to the final essay, mentioned below;
+- the intern must keep a succinct diary of accomplished tasks, together with personal reflections on the experience and knowledge acquired during the period of the internship.
+The student will send regularly a weekly report or annex his reports to the final essay, mentioned below;

 - at the end of the internship, the student must submit a twenty-page essay, which should essentially consist of a self-evaluation of the tasks accomplished during the internship experience, accompanied by consideration on the link between theory and practice, namely between “academic learning” and the “lessons of experience”; and